Home Guides and Articles

 Chimney Pipe Buying Guide

-Class A chimney pipe is UL-listed, which permits its use with a range of different vent pipe manufactured by other fabricators and an even wider variety of fireplaces, stoves, inserts, and furnaces.
-However, it is important to note that you should never mix-and-match different brands of Class A chimney pipe within one chimney system unless specifically allowed by the manufacturer.
-The different brands of pipe are all distinctly engineered and must be used as a complete system from beginning to end.
+Class A chimney pipe is UL-listed, which permits its use with various vent pipes manufactured by other fabricators and an even wider variety of fireplaces, stoves, inserts, and furnaces.
+However, it is important to note that you should only mix and match different Class A chimney pipe brands within one chimney system if specifically allowed by the manufacturer.
+The different pipe brands are all distinctly engineered and must be used as a complete system from beginning to end.

-If you are looking to extend or redesign your current chimney system, you need to know the make and model of your existing Class A pipe and purchase the same type, if possible.
-Unfortunately, if your existing make and model of pipe is a discontinued or obsolete brand, you will likely need to rebuild your chimney system from scratch.
+If you want to extend or redesign your current chimney system, you need to know the make and model of your existing Class A pipe and purchase the same type.
+Unfortunately, if your existing pipe make and model is a discontinued or obsolete brand, you will likely need to rebuild your chimney system from scratch.
 Building codes prohibit the use of any adapters not approved by the manufacturer.
-These adapters are very rare and are usually only offered by a manufacturer to link a very similar discontinued piping system to a currently offered system.
+These adapters are rare and are usually only offered by a manufacturer to link a similar discontinued piping system to a currently offered system.

 There are two types of Class A chimney pipe:

-• Solid-packed chimney — These pipes have smaller inner diameters (usually ranging from 5 inches to 8 inches) that have some insulation, either double-wall (like Simpson DuraVent DuraTech pipe) or triple wall (like Simpson DuraVent DuraPlus pipe).
-These pipes contain fiberglass or ceramic insulation to stay cooler on the outside and must maintain a 2-inch clearance to combustibles.
+• Solid-packed chimney — These pipes have smaller inner diameters (usually ranging from 5 inches to 8 inches) and some insulation, either double-wall (like Simpson DuraVent DuraTech pipe) or triple-wall (like Simpson DuraVent DuraPlus pipe).
+They contain fiberglass or ceramic insulation to stay cooler outside and must maintain a 2-inch clearance to combustibles.

-• Air-cooled chimney — These pipes have larger inner diameters (usually ranging from 8 inches to 24 inches) with no insulation.
-An example of this kind of Class A pipe is the IHP chimney pipe that is required for use with Superior and Astria manufactured fireplaces.
-As the name implies, these pipes rely on the air circulating within them to keep the outer wall cooler and must also maintain a 1 or 2-inch clearance to combustibles.
+• Air-cooled chimney — These pipes have larger inner diameters (usually ranging from 8 inches to 24 inches) and no insulation.
+An example of this Class A pipe is the IHP chimney pipe required for use with Superior and Astria-manufactured fireplaces.
+As the name implies, these pipes rely on the air circulating within them to keep the outer wall cooler and must also maintain a one or 2-inch clearance to combustibles.

 Chimney Pipe Buying Guide

-When using Class A chimney pipe, it is important to plan or route the vent run wisely to minimize costs and maximize your savings.
-Class A pipe is usually manufactured with either a stainless steel or galvanized (or galvalume) outer wall.
-When running Class A pipe within a masonry chimney, a chase, an attic, or any enclosure inside the home, it is economically wise to use galvanized pipe.
-It is highly recommended, if possible, to install your chimney in the interior of your home.
-Having your chimney system exposed to the outdoors brings with it the risk of a "cold hearth syndrome," which can hinder drafting and produce more creosote.
+Planning or routing the vent run is important when using Class A chimney pipe to minimize costs and maximize savings.
+Class A pipe typically has a stainless steel or galvanized (or galvalume) outer wall.
+When running Class A pipe within a masonry chimney, a chase, an attic, or any enclosure inside the home, it is economically wise to use a galvanized pipe.
+We recommend installing your chimney in the interior of your home.
+Having your chimney system exposed to the outdoors brings the risk of a "cold hearth syndrome," which can hinder drafting and produce more creosote.

-The need for stainless steel only arises when your pipe will be exposed to the elements.
-If the galvanized pipe is exposed, it is susceptible to eventual rust and corrosion.
-This is especially true in coastal areas.
-If you must use galvanized pipe outside, we urge you to paint your pipe with a high temperature, rust-resistant paint.
-Just remember, galvanized piping must be cleaned and prepped prior to painting to remove any residual machine oil or dust from the manufacturing process.
+The need for stainless steel only arises when your pipe is exposed to the elements.
+If the galvanized pipe is exposed, it is susceptible to eventual rust and corrosion, especially in coastal areas.
+If you must use galvanized pipe outside, we urge you to paint it with a high-temperature, rust-resistant paint.
+Galvanized piping must be cleaned and prepped before painting to remove any residual machine oil or dust from manufacturing.

 What is Direct Vent Pipe?

-Direct-vent pipe is made specifically for a direct vent gas appliance.
-The term "direct-vent" refers to an appliance that uses only outside air for combustion and vents all exhaust directly back outside.
-The appliance itself is sealed off from the room by a glass door that should never be opened while the unit is in use.
+Direct-vent pipe is made specifically for direct-vent gas appliances.
+A direct-vent appliance uses only outside air for combustion and vents all exhaust directly back outside.
+The appliance is sealed off from the room by a glass door, which should never be opened while the unit is in use.

 Direct-vent units are among the most popular with consumers because of their efficiency and ease of installation compared to traditional wood-burning applications.